 I specifically work with the Wilson Reading Program, Read Naturally, Reading A to Z, Handwriting without Tears, Size Matters Handwriting, Touch Math, and Education.com.

-The joy of watching a previously struggling student succeed is why I love teaching and working with students.
-I can't wait to help your child reach their learning goals and find their own passion for learning.
+The joy of watching a previously struggling student succeed is why I love working with students.
+I can't wait to help your child reach their goals and find their own passion for learning.

 There are no reviews yet